k98kurz/CRDTs/docs/causaltree.md

 ## Usage

-To use the CausalTree, import it from the crdts library.
+To use the `CausalTree`, import it from the crdts library.

 ```python
 from crdts import CausalTree